apollo-elements/apollo-elements/docs/content/blog/introducing-apollo-elements/index.md

 <sup dir="rtl"><abbr title="בסייעתא דשמייא">בס״ד</abbr></sup>

+> **Note**: This is a historical blog post from 2019.
+Some information may be outdated.
+For current documentation and best practices, please visit the [Apollo Elements documentation](https://apolloelements.dev).

 Today I published version 0.0.1 of `apollo-elements`, a collection of packages that help you create web components connected to {% footnoteref "apollo" "Apollo Elements is a community project maintained by myself, it's not affiliated with Meteor." %}Apollo GraphQL{% endfootnoteref %}.

 {% github apollo-elements/apollo-elements %}